MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

 5. When the model looks the way that you want it to, select **Apply**.

-The rest of the floor is removed from your 3D model and the mesh on the bottom is filled.
+The rest of the floor is removed from your 3D object and the mesh on the bottom is filled.

-## Decimate the 3D model to help increase performance
+## Decimate the 3D object to help increase performance

 After you've finished removing the parts of the mesh that you don't want to keep, you can decimate it to a polygon count that meets the [performance targets for Dynamics 365 Guides and Power Apps](optimize-models.md#performance-targets).